 After assessing immediate medical or safety needs, all university employees, except those deemed confidential by the university or with narrowly defined and legally recognized privilege such as some University Health Center and University Counseling Center professionals providing health or counseling services, have a duty to report any incidents involving sexual harassment, including sexual assault, dating or domestic violence, gender-based harassment or bullying, and stalking.

 - Report incidents involving alleged student behavior toward students to the the Office of Crisis Intervention and Sexual Assault Support Services at 541-346-8194 or the Dean of Students at 541-346-3216.

 Reporting incidents of sexual harassment by or involving university employees

-- Report incidents involving alleged employee (faculty or staff) behavior toward students or employees to the Office of Affirmative Action and Equal Opportunity at 541‑346‑3123.
+- Report incidents involving alleged employee (faculty or staff) behavior toward students or employees to the Office of Investigations and Civil Rights Compliance at 541‑346‑3123.

 It is important to note that the obligation to report these incidents does NOT require that faculty staff ask additional questions of the student or “investigate” the student’s situation.
 In fact, faculty and staff are encouraged not to attempt to gather more information for the report as there are specially trained staff to handle these situations in a manner which best preserves a student’s options, including choosing what information to share and with whom.
 Our priority is to not re-traumatize a student by asking them to share more than they wish or to repeat their story.